-2 Stroke Versus 4 Stroke The Choice Is Yours
+2 Stroke Versus 4 Stroke Outboard Boat Motor Comparison

 There has been a divide between those that prefer 2-stroke outboards and those who prefer 4-stroke outboards.
-Traditionally, because of the simplicity and light weight, 2-stroke outboards have dominated the outboard market.
-It is widely understood that modern 4-stroke outboards are quieter, produce less vibration and create significantly less pollution.
+Traditionally, because of the simplicity and lightweight, 2-stroke outboards have dominated the outboard market.
+It is widely understood that modern 4-stroke outboards are quieter, produce less vibration, and create significantly less pollution.
 However, until recently, due to expense and weight, 4-stroke outboards were not widely accepted.
 Here at MarineMax, we offer both 2-stoke and 4-stroke outboards that you can view in our inventory.

-Although the American Motors Company made about 25 gas powered outboards before 1900, it took a Yale engineering student, Cameron Waterman, to make a commercially feasible outboard.
+Although the American Motors Company made about 25 gas-powered outboards before 1900, it took a Yale engineering student named Cameron Waterman to make a commercially feasible outboard.
 Waterman started developing the “Porto-Motor” in 1903.
 By 1914, the company had sold over 25,000 units.

 By the 1940’s, there were dozens of outboard motor companies manufacturing mainly 2-stroke outboard motors.
 Although there were some 4-stroke outboards being manufactured, it was not until 1962 that Homelite introduced a commercially successful 55 horsepower 4-stroke outboard motor.
 Dubbed the Bearcat, the company was later purchased by Fischer-Pierce, the makers of the unsinkable fiberglass and foam Boston Whaler.

-Which is the best for your boat?
+Which engine is best for you?
 It really comes down to how the cylinders are lubricated.
 4-stroke outboards have internal oil reservoirs and sumps which need regular oil level checks, filter replacements and oil changes at least annually.
 2-stroke outboards generally have an external oil tank with the oil and fuel mixture injected into the cylinder.
 The oil is consumed and the oil tank level must be maintained, replacing oil as it is used up.

 Any way you look at it, this is one example of the EPA enacting an ordinance that clearly benefits the consumer and the environment.
 And now, there are new alternatives on the horizon with companies like Torqueedo and Elco making electric outboards.
 Today and into the future, 2-stroke, 4-stroke, electric or diesel, the choice is all yours.